We offer diverse brain injury rehabilitation programs that cover the continuum of care. Pate is dedicated to helping:

 Our transitional program is designed for patients who are medically stable, yet require 24-hour individualized, comprehensive rehabilitation to return to their highest level of independence.
 In addition to cognitive and communication issues, the program focuses on areas such as physical functioning, daily living activities, community integration, leisure activities and behavior management.
 Patients and families work together with our staff in the proper setting to tailor a program specific to their needs.
 Available in Irving, Fort Worth and Anna, Texas.

 Supported Living Residential

-Young adults from 16-18 are assessed for participation in either a full day treatment or residential program at any one of Pate’s locations.
-Clinical staff with training in adolescent rehabilitation will evaluate each young adult referred to identity level of autonomy, developmental status, and educational need.
+Young adults from 16-18 are eligible for either a full day treatment or residential program at any one of Pate’s locations.
+Clinical staff with training in adolescent rehabilitation will evaluate each young adult referred to us to identify level of autonomy, developmental status, and educational need.
 Each patient’s status will be compared with the traditional brain injury rehabilitation needs and a determination made regarding the appropriateness for admission and ability to benefit from a young adult program.
 Any young adult accepted for admission will be incorporated into rehab services consistent with functional level with an emphasis on greater supervision and educational support.